JMorr4/Computer-Science/Systems Software.md

 **Round Robin** - The Round Robin method uses the clock to generate interrupts to determine when a program should stop using the processor and another one should use it.
 Round Robin allocates a certain amount of processor time to each program, so this method guarantees reasonable response time for all users.

-**First Come First Served** - Jobs are processed in the order in which they arrive, with no system priorities.
+**First Come First Served** - Tasks are processed in the order in which they arrive, with no system priorities.

-**Multi-level feedack queues** - This method gives preferance to: short jobs, I/O bound processes, it also seperates processes into categories based on their need for the processes. the method implements multiple queues for different jobs based on there amount of processing time.
-This method is made to maximise processor use.
+**Multi-level feedack queues** - This method determines which processes are most important, and aims to increase efficient processor use.
+It gives priority to shorter tasks and I/O bound processes.
+It seperates processes into categories based on their need for the processer, and implements multiple queues for different tasks based on the amount of processing time.

-**Shortest Job First** This method is similar to shortest remaining time having the same advantages and disadavantages; the difference is that this program takes into consideration how time critical a task is.
-Which is why it is used at universities giving preferance to small jobs a waiting for less busy times to process non-critical big jobs.
+**Shortest Job First** - This method takes into consideration how time critical a task is.
+Shortest jobs are favoured, as it gives the minimum average waiting time for a given set of processes.
+However, longer processes may not be able to use the processor if shorter tasks keep coming, which is called **starvation**.

-**Shortest Remaining Time** -This method processes the commands that have the lowest estimated time of completion.
-This reduces the amount of small jobs behind big ones sent to be run by computers.
-A disadvantage of the method is that it requires an estimation of the time to completion, this disadvantage makes this method preferable for batch or regular jobs.
+**Shortest Remaining Time** - This method calculates the time it will take to carry out each task, and it carries out the shorter tasks first.
+However, as this method requires an estimation of the time to completion, it is usually used for batch or regular jobs because it's not efficient enough.